Protect the world’s peace. Donate to support Ukraine

 Key themes:

 Why rom-com fans will love it: Also by Lynn Painter, author of 'Better Than the Movies,' this book has the same heart and humor.
-It understands how romance sneaks up on you when you're not looking.
+It gets how romance keeps finding you even when you've decided you're done with it.

 6. 'The Summer I Turned Pretty' by Jenny Han